Undergraduate Academic Programs / Departments / Courses

 4410 EXISTENTIAL – PHENOMENOLOGICAL PSYCHOLOGY

 This is an inquiry into a psychology of the experience of the person.
 This part of the course is an attempt to understand the personal world through a critical examination of the problems of becoming a person in our time.
 The approach to be taken is problem-centred with the person as a focal point.
-Each student is encouraged to formulate questions by which his/her inquiry will be guided.
+Each student is encouraged to formulate questions by which their inquiry will be guided.
 Extensive reading lists on existential themes will be provided.
 Possible topics include alienation, values, meanings, and identity.

 4530 HUMAN SERVICES: INTEGRATING THEORY AND PRACTICE